 Students are encouraged to discover the properties of hot iron for themselves, but there is plenty of sympathetic expert help available if any aspect becomes a struggle.

 This course makes a terrific and unique present - for birthday, Christmas, retirement, or anniversary (6th is Iron, 11th is Steel - and why not take it together?).
-We send you a personalised gift announcement for you to give to the lucky recipient on the day.
-It's also an excellent educational experience for young people of 14 upwards - and a way for them to test their aptitude if they're interested in making a career in metalworking - we can advise on further training - apprenticeships and courses up to BA Hons and MA degree level, and opportunities for overseas training and travel.
+It's also an excellent educational experience for young people of 14 upwards who wish to expand their understanding and explore their ability to make things by hand - also a way for them to test their aptitude if they're interested in making a career in metalworking - we can advise on further training - apprenticeships and courses up to BA Hons and MA degree level, and opportunities for overseas training and travel.

 All materials are included in the course fee, and all tools, safety glasses, gloves and aprons are provided; we do ask you to wear your own steel toecap safety boots - and we'll tell you how to get good comfortable ones at very reasonable price by online mail order with quick free delivery.